sharetribe/flex-integration-sdk-js/docs/keep-alive.md

 # Keep-Alive

-*Node.js only*

-By default, Node.js `http.Agent` and `https.Agent` create a new
+By default, the SDK configures the Node.js `http.Agent` and `https.Agent` to reuse connections across requests.
+This improves performance, since with HTTPS connections, the SSL handshake can add up significant overhead for each new connection.
-connection for each request.
-After the request is completed, the connection is closed.
-By keeping the connection open and reusing it for subsequent requests, the request time can be reduced.
-This is escpecially true for HTTPS connections, where the SSL handshake adds extra overhead for each request.

-The SDK can be configured to use custom `httpAgent` and `httpsAgent`, where the `keepAlive` can be set to `true`.

 Using persistent Keep-Alive connections is **recommended**.

+If you need to disable this default behavior, the SDK can be configured to use custom `httpAgent` and `httpsAgent`, where the `keepAlive` can be set to `false`.

 **Example:**